 Current trade and term receivables are non-interest bearing loans and generally on 30-day terms.
 Non-current trade and term receivables are assessed for recoverability based on the underlying terms of the contract.
 A provision for impairment is recognised when there is objective evidence that an individual trade or term receivable is impaired.
-These amounts have been included in the other expenses item.
+These amounts have been included under "Other expenses" in the Consolidated Statement of Profit or Loss and other Comprehensive Income.